couchbaselabs/observability/README.md

 We need to verify the following key use cases:
 * Out of the box defaults provided for simple usage to give a cluster overview
-* Customisation of rules and integrate into existing pipeline
+* Customization of rules and integrate into existing pipeline

 In two separate infrastructures:
 * Deploying microlith to Kubernetes using CAO, automatic service discovery